Vultrlabs/Th3Infinder/README.md

 # Th3Infinder
-A tool for penetration testing and information gathering developed by SIRA.
+A tool for penetration testing and information gathering developed by Revise7.

 # Installation
 1. clone this repository